-The FM25L16B is a serial F-RAM memory.
-The memory array is logically organized as 2,048 x 8 and is accessed using an industry standard Serial Peripheral Interface or SPI bus.
+The FM25L04B is a serial F-RAM memory.
+The memory array is logically organized as 512 x 8 and is accessed using an industry standard Serial Peripheral Interface or SPI bus.
 Functional operation of the F-RAM is similar to serial EEPROMs.
-The major difference between the FM25L16B and a serial EEPROM with the same pinout is the F-RAM's superior write performance.
+The major difference between the FM25L04B and a serial EEPROM with the same pinout is the F-RAM's superior write performance and power consumption.